uapasha/slamdata-docs/source/administration-guide.rst

 authorization policy a ``401 Unauthorized`` response will be returned to indicate that repeating the request with authentication may allow it to succeed.

+4.3.1.1 Authentication and Performance
+''''''''''''''''''''''''''''''''''''''

+SlamData Advanced Edition requests require authentication before performing most actions.
+When an OIDC Provider (OP) is configured with minimal information, and the Discovery process is used, each action will make a discovery request as well.
+This can result in a noticable degradation in performance.

+To avoid this the OP can be configured with all attributes normally provided by the OIDC Discovery process within the configuration process itself.
+See the "Our Company OP" example in Section 3.2.

 4.4 Authorization
 ~~~~~~~~~~~~~~~~~